 They are deceptive, exotic and strange.
 There are more of them per square kilometer in Costa Rica than anywhere else on the planet.
-And this weekend, people from all over the world will be converging on San José to admire what are essentially their genitals.
+As a matter of fact Costa Rica is home to more than 1,300 orchid species, including the guaria morada, the country’s national flower..

 Everything about the flower is geared toward reproduction.
 Its name, derived from the Greek orchis, or testicle, is a reflection of certain peculiar similarities some orchids bear to their namesake.
 But don’t let that put you off.